 Below you will find answers to frequently asked questions about first-year student orientation, transfer student orientation, new student move-in, preparing for classes, placement testing and more.
 The Michigan Tech Guide for students and the Parent Guide for parents and families also has information you need to get started at Michigan Tech.
+You can also view a recording of a webcast covering the fall 2019 Orientation schedule, including a Q&A session here.
 If you have further questions, contact the Waino Wahtera Center for Student Success at 906-487-3558 or email email@example.com.

 Preparing to Come to Campus